schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 A couple of things to note here.
 All three stylesheets will be loaded by the browser but, the alternate stylesheets will be given the lowest priority and will be loaded in a non-blocking manner.
 The second thing is that the stylesheets are not loaded in an additive manner i.e. each stylesheet is loaded by itself.
 This is unfortunate and makes the use case of these alternate stylesheets via the native client almost useless except for some rare cases such as a super stripped-down version of the site (something akin to a reader mode).

-With that said, using a similar technique to the one shown for lazy loading CSS, you could build a simple UI for your website and additively load these stylesheets when the user selects an alternate version.
-I am not going to dig into the details here but, it would be something useful to provide to end-users.
+With that said, using a similar technique to the one shown for lazy loading CSS, you could build a simple UI for your website and additively load these stylesheets when the user selects an alternate version using your custom component.
+I am not going to dig into the details here but, it could be something useful to provide to end-users.

 ### When `alternate` is combined with `hreflang`